 There are a few reasons why you should monitor your WordPress activity and they are:

-Fixing errors: Another reason to monitor your activity is finding and fixing errors.
+Fixing errors: Another reason to monitor your activity is to find and fix errors.
 By monitoring your website’s activity you can identify any error that occurs.
 For example, if installing a plugin is causing errors on your website with monitoring your website’s activity you can find the error and delete the source.

 Content management: If your published content has any errors you can simply edit them.
 Of course, only by monitoring your website you can identify these errors.

 Support: Another benefit of monitoring your website is monitoring your user’s activity.
-Should they need any assistant you can easily help them.
+Should they need any assistance you can easily help them.

 1. Review Your Content

 Content is the beating heart of any successful website.
 WordPress websites are a combination of multiple pages and your old content must be updated after a while.
 Also, you must schedule your new posts.
-WordPress websites have many features and can be used for an online store, news or even blogs.
-Updating your old content and publishing new content can improve your ranking in Google.
+WordPress websites have many features and can be used for an online store, news, or even blogs.
+Updating your old content and publishing new content can improve your ranking on Google.